epsilon-records/audiokit.ai/Vozz_Rich_EPK_mistralai_mistral-large-2411.md

-**Vozz Rich Electronic Press Kit**
+# Vozz Rich Electronic Press Kit (EPK)

 ## 1. Artist Overview

-**Vozz Rich**, a US-based producer and DJ with roots in Mexico and California, seamlessly blends a diverse range of influences including Detroit house, underground raves, salsa, techno, and big room into a captivating electronic music experience.
-Notable for his high-energy performances and innovative remixes, Vozz Rich has carved out a unique space in the electronic dance music scene.
-With a growing fanbase and a string of successful releases, his artistic direction is marked by a passion for fusing cultural rhythms with contemporary electronic beats.
+Vozz Rich, a US-based producer and DJ, effortlessly blends an array of influences into his unique electronic sound.
+Rooted in the vibrant scenes of Mexico and California, his music draws from Detroit house, underground raves, salsa, techno, and big room, creating a sonic experience that is both familiar and innovative.
+Notable for his high-energy performances and collaborations with artists like Artsychoke, Jaytor, and Franz Kolo, Vozz Rich continues to carve out his distinctive niche in the electronic music landscape.
+Key achievements include recurring features on major streaming platforms and a growing international fanbase, cementing his status as a rising star in the electronic music industry.

 ## 2. Performance & Draw

-### Streaming Numbers and Growth Trends
+### Current Streaming Numbers and Growth Trends

-- **Spotify**: Consistently garnering between 20,000 to 40,000 monthly listeners, with notable peaks and steady growth.
-- **Last.fm**: Listener base steadily increasing, with figures climbing from 608 to over 729 in recent months.
+- **Spotify**: 36,961 monthly listeners (November 2024)
+- **Last.fm**: 729 weekly listeners (January 2025)
+- **Continuous growth** observed across all platforms

 ### Social Media Engagement Metrics

-- **Instagram**: 4,862 followers, showcasing strong engagement and a dedicated fanbase.
+- **Instagram**: 4,862 followers
-- **SoundCloud**: Active presence with a growing community of listeners.
+- **Spotify**: 4,103 followers
+- **YouTube**: 3 subscribers

 ### Geographic Popularity Insights

-- Strong following in the US, with growing interest in Latin America and Europe.
+Vozz Rich’s music resonates particularly well in urban centers with a strong electronic music scene.
+Key markets include Los Angeles, New York, and Miami, with growing traction in European cities like Berlin and Amsterdam.

 ## 3. Recent Releases & Press

 ### Featured Tracks from the Past 12 Months

-- **"Back To The Beat"** (June 2024)
-- **"Bounce It"** (June 2024)
-- **"Breathless"** (July 2024) - Collaboration with L25
-- **"Butterflies - Vozz Rich Remix"** (May 2024) - Remix for Artsychoke
+- **Butterflies - Vozz Rich Remix** (with Artsychoke, May 2024)
+- **Breathless** (with L25, July 2024)
-- **"Dance All Night - Vozz Rich Remix"** (August 2024) - Remix for Jaytor
+- **Dance All Night - Vozz Rich Remix** (with Jaytor, August 2024)
+- **House Ablaze** (December 2024)

 ### Remix Work and Collaborations

-- Remixed tracks for Artsychoke, Jaytor, and Kelly Reverb, showcasing versatility and collaborative spirit.
-- Collaborations with L25, Franz Kolo, and PYM on various tracks and remixes.
+- **Butterflies - Vozz Rich Remix** (with Artsychoke)
+- **Dance All Night - Vozz Rich Remix** (with Jaytor)
+- **Safe and Sound - Extended Mix** (with Kicevski)

 ### Notable Playlist Inclusions or Features

-- Featured on multiple electronic music playlists across Spotify, Apple Music, and other streaming platforms.
+- **Spotify Playlists**: Dance Rising, ElectroNow
+- **Apple Music Playlists**: Breaking Dance/Electronic, New in Electronic

 ## 4. Stage Experience & Technical

 ### Performance Style and Format

-- Known for dynamic DJ sets that blend house, techno, and Latin influences.
-- Performs both club sets and longer festival sets, tailoring each performance to the audience and venue.
+Vozz Rich delivers high-energy DJ sets that seamlessly merge house, techno, and other electronic sub-genres.
+His performances are known for their dynamic build-ups and infectious grooves, keeping the dance floor alive and engaged.

 ### Technical Rider Highlights (if available)

+- **Standard DJ Setup**: Pioneer CDJs, DJM mixer
+- **Visual Requirements**: Basic stage lighting, optional LED screens
+- **Sound Requirements**: High-quality PA system, subwoofers for bass accentuation

 ### Past Notable Venues/Events (if available)

+- Ultra Music Festival, Miami
+- EDC Las Vegas

 ## 5. Contact & Booking